-Agriculture and rural development are not among the key priorities of Swedish development assistance.
-ODA to the sector amounted to US$191 million in 2015, or 3% of Sweden’s total ODA.
-This is much less than the 7% average among member countries of the OECD’s Development Assistance Committee (DAC).
+Agriculture and rural development are not among the key priorities of Swedish official development assistance (ODA).
+ODA to the sector amounted to US$224 million in 2016, or 5% of Sweden’s total ODA.
+This is less than the 7% average among member countries of the OECD’s Development Assistance Committee (DAC).
 Within the 2016 Aid Policy Framework, agriculture is part of the broader theme of ‘international trade and sustainable investments’, and focuses on small-scale agriculture.
-It pays particular attention to women, and links agriculture to food security and economic development as well as to health.
-At the 2015 Conference of Parties in Paris ( COP21), the Swedish Government endorsed two initiatives related to agriculture and forestry: the New York Forest Declaration, aimed at reducing global deforestation, restoring degraded forests and ensuring good management of forests, and the ‘4/1,000 Initiative: Soils for Food Security and Climate’, focused on increasing soil carbon storage in agricultural land.
+It pays particular attention to women, and links agriculture to food security and economic development, as well as to health.
+There is no dedicated strategy for agriculture specifically; most-relevant documents include the ‘Strategy for sustainable economic development’, and the ‘Strategy for sustainable environment and climate change’.

 Countries in which agriculture is a priority of Swedish bilateral cooperation:

-Within the Ministry of Foreign Affairs, the UN Policy Department, the Global Agenda Departments and the Department for International Development and Cooperation are the main departments that focus on agriculture.
+Within the Ministry of Foreign Affairs, the UN Policy Department, the Global Agenda Departments, and the Department for International Development and Cooperation are the main departments that focus on agriculture.
 The latter coordinates the development of strategy for Sida, including on agriculture-related topics.
-Within Sida, besides the geographic departments in charge of country-specific programming, the most relevant unit is Economic and Sustainable Development Unit in the Department for International Organizations and Policy Support.
+Within Sida, besides the geographic departments in charge of country-specific programming, the most relevant unit is the Economic and Sustainable Development Unit in the Department for International Organizations and Policy Support.